-The Leviticus Fund is a regional nonprofit loan fund with 35 years of experience lending to projects and organizations that benefit low-income communities and individuals.
+The Leviticus Fund is a regional nonprofit loan fund with over 38 years of experience lending to projects and organizations that benefit low-income communities and individuals.
 Our capital fills gaps or strengthens a project or the nonprofit organization that is developing it.
 We owe our success to the strong and service-oriented relationships we form with our borrowers.
 When a nonprofit looks to us to help finance a project in their community, they can be sure we will treat them as a true partner in a shared cause of promoting social justice and serving those in need.

 Our loans have flexible terms and fixed, low interest rates.
 We underwrite as efficiently as we can so our partners can receive the time-sensitive capital they need.
 We do not charge a closing fee, a prepayment fee, or a lender legal fee.